 - Directly subscribed to the monitoring services provided by bureaus.

-Credit monitoring is a very important service, and beneficial, even necessary for millions of Canadians.
+Credit monitoring is a very important service and beneficial for millions of Canadians.
 But Credit Verify might not be the best tool for the job and has questionable reviews.

 You might want to look into other tools to monitor and other ways to fix your credit before considering Credit Verify.